bmkarahadian/Voronoi_Diagram/README.md

 # Voronoi_Diagram

 This project originated from my volunteer work with the Fresno County Public Health Department.
-I was tasked with analyzing vaccination rates (for polio, measles, etc.) of the public schools within the county.
+I was tasked with analyzing the vaccination rates (for polio, measles, etc.) of the public schools within the county.
 I immediately realized that this type of diagram would be the perfect way to visualize these data, since it is a relatively safe assumption that the vast majority of students attend the school that is nearest to their home.
 I could color the various sectors by the nearest school's vaccination rate and get a good sense of the various enclaves within the county.

 Unfortunately, I had never heard of a Voronoi diagram, nor did I learn about it while searching for existing solutions in R. I did not learn the term "Voronoi" until I had already built one from scratch...